camptocamp/rennes3d-front/README.md

 #### Set up repo

+The argocd [argocd](https://github.com/camptocamp/argocd-gs-rennes3d-apps) and this project must be set up, a private/public key must be generated (ie with openssl).

-This project must have the right to push on the [argocd](https://github.com/camptocamp/argocd-gs-rennes3d-apps) one.
-So you need to set up key, private key must be store in the secret ARGOCD_PRIVATE_KEY and public key must be set as deployment key on the argocd side.
+- This project must have the right to push on the [argocd](https://github.com/camptocamp/argocd-gs-rennes3d-apps) one.
+The private key must be store in the secret ARGOCD_PRIVATE_KEY for the pipeline to work.
+- [argocd](https://github.com/camptocamp/argocd-gs-rennes3d-apps) Must register the public key as "deployment key" in the github configuration.

 #### Change the conf